SLKone/staging/_case-studies/Operational-Stabilization-of-a-$100M-Medical-Repair-and-Maintenance-Organization.md

 ---

 #### Situation
- - The organization’s order to cash process had been causing confusion within the organization leading to excessive administrative overhead costs, confusion, and burn out; recently completed acquisition had  exacerbated the situation​
+ - The organization's order to cash process had been causing confusion within the organization leading to excessive administrative overhead costs, confusion, and burn out; recently completed acquisition had  exacerbated the situation​
  - Account management and dispatch/ coordination team relied heavily on tribal knowledge and ad hoc / unique processes across customers​
- - Organizational structure didn’t support the integration of the newly merged businesses​
+ - Organizational structure didn't support the integration of the newly merged businesses​
  - **SLKone was asked to identify opportunities for cost reduction in the work order management process and design an organizational structure to support the business**